ayeshLK/dispatch-controller/Readme.md

 ![component-diagram](_images/component-diagram.png)

 Following functional areas will be covered during the implementation of this project:
-1. RESTful API development using Spring Boot
+1. RESTful API development using Spring Boot.
-2. Spring Boot validations
+2. Spring Boot validations.
-3. Spring Boot database connectivity (via JDBC)
+3. Spring Boot database connectivity (via JDBC).
+4. Running a periodic task using Spring Scheduling.
-4. Spring Boot testing
+5. Spring Boot testing.

 An H2 in-memory database is utilized in this project to streamline the development process.
 The proposed structure of the database for the application is shown in the following ER diagram.